cgeo/cgeo/README.md

 Install git first.
 (Windows users may want to look here: https://gitforwindows.org/)

+### Android Studio (or IntelliJ IDEA)
+- Install Android Studio from https://developer.android.com/sdk/index.html
+- On first start, follow the setup wizard using default options.
+- When asked what project to start with, configure git first (set path to git executable), then choose to clone a project from version control, and choose github afterwards.
+Enter "https://github.com/cgeo/cgeo" (*) as base URL and supply your credentials.
+- (*) If you plan to actively contribute, use the path to your fork of c:geo instead
+- Android Studio should detect that gradle is used for building cgeo.
+If it complains that this is not a gradle project, then close the project.
+Choose "Import project" and select the `build.gradle` or `settings.gradle` in the root directory of the git repository.
+- c:geo uses [Checkstyle](http://checkstyle.sourceforge.net/) to verify that coding standards are followed throughout the project.
+To see violations directly in Android Studio you need to install the `CheckStyle-IDEA` Plugin and configure the `checkstyle.xml` file available in the project root directory.

 ### Eclipse
 We removed the support for development in Eclipse, once we switched to a gradle-based build.
 The cause for this is that Google dropped the ADT for eclipse support